Great Australian Bight Trawl Sector

 The biological stock structure of ocean jacket is unknown.
 In the GABTS, it is assessed as a separate stock from the stock in the Commonwealth Trawl and Scalefish Hook sectors.

 Formal stock assessments are not conducted for ocean jacket in the GABTS.
-Standardised catch rates have been variable; the most recent catch rates were similar to those at the start of the series (1986) (Sporcic & Haddon 2015; Figure 11.9).
+However, standardised catch rates are analysed for the stock (Sporcic & Haddon 2019).
+Standardised catch rates have been variable through time, with the most recent catch rates similar to those at the start of the series (1986), and have been relatively stable over the past 5 years (Figure 11.9).

 Stock status determination

 No formal stock assessment for ocean jacket in the GABTS has been done.
-However, its catch histories and life history characteristics suggest that it is unlikely that the stock is overfished.
-The level of catch in 2017–18 is unlikely to constitute overfishing.
+However, recent catch rates are relatively stable and on par with those at the start of the series.
+Additionally, recent catches have been low and unlikely to have driven the stock into an overfished state.
 On this basis, ocean jacket in the GABTS is classified as not overfished and not subject to overfishing.

 Orange roughy (Hoplostethus altanticus)

 The stock structure of orange roughy in the Australian Fishing Zone (AFZ) is unresolved.
 Based on the existing data and fishery dynamics, multiple regional stocks of orange roughy are assumed, and the fishery is managed and assessed as a number of discrete regional management units (shown in Figure 9.34, Chapter 9).